thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Build on Foundations Known to be Sound

 Every stage of the delivery process builds on the previous stage.
 Every stage adds more quality information to the Release Candidate.
+At each stage, the confidence in the Release Candidate is enhanced (Farley 2007).
 It passes the Unit Tests.
 It passes the Security Tests, the Acceptance Tests, and finally the Exploratory Tests.
-We can now decide confidently whether to deploy the Release Candidate into production.
+The objective is to develop a level of confidence in the Release Candidate to the point that it is proven ready for production deployment and release.
+We can now unequivocally choose whether to release the Release Candidate.

 Building on foundations known to be sound, follows one practice: [*Build Only Once*](#build-only-once).
 The Release Candidate that gets deployed into production is the same one that went through all the previous testing stages.